mxagoraris/Data_Science_Project_Brexit_and_NHS/README.md

 All data are needed to have a fully functioning script.
 As the geospatial data for the whole of the UK is more than 25mbs it should be downloaded from this link: https://drive.google.com/drive/folders/1w1c2t5ctU5pLBWEoc5YFqTT2js1nS9Yv?usp=share_link (don't worry it is not a virus)

+All data should be put to the same folder or manipulations to my code should be done to account for any changes